The recipe of super easy green peas with mint is an “easy-peasy” one! Perfect for a quick dinner served with a favorite piece of meat.

 Mint– Fresh or dried

 In a little sauce pan warm up a little bit of oil and add the chopped onion.
 Saute it until translucent.

-Add the green peas and a little bit of water and simmer until the peas are soft, but not mushy and the water reduced to half.
+Add the green peas and a little bit of water and simmer until the peas are soft, but not mushy and the water reduces to half.

 This dish is extremely easy to make and delicious.
 Even your kids will love it.

-The dill and mint bring lots of flavor to the peas and make them really delicious.
+The mint bring lots of flavor to the peas and make them really delicious.
 It is a basic recipe that is worth trying.

 Note: Many recipes out there require sugar to cook the peas.
 I say that sugar is not necessary, because peas are usually a sweet vegetable that doesn’t require much to taste delicious.

 Optional add some lemon juice when you serve, just to make it fancy.